CHAPTER 120B. CURRICULUM AND ASSESSMENT

 (2) the approved supplemental expenditures based on the budget submitted under subdivision

-2. For charter schools in their first year of operation, the maximum funding award must be
+2. For charter schools in their first year of operation, the maximum grant award must be calculated

-calculated using the number of pupils enrolled on October 1 of the current fiscal year.
-The
+using the number of pupils enrolled on October 1 of the current fiscal year.
+The commissioner

-commissioner may adjust the maximum funding award computed using prior year data for changes
+may adjust the maximum grant award computed using prior year data for changes in enrollment

-in enrollment attributable to school closings, school openings, grade level reconfigurations, or
+attributable to school closings, school openings, grade level reconfigurations, or school district

 (b) School districts and charter schools that submit an application and receive funding under